alansfyeung/248acu-website/_pages/faq.md

 ## What activities can cadets attend?

-Cadets will "parade" on Tuesday nights during the school term, as part of a regular training schedule.
+Cadets will "parade" on Thursday nights during the school term, as part of a regular training schedule.
 Additionally, there are extra activities throughout the year, including bivouac weekends where we conduct field exercises, and more.
 See {% link _pages/attendance-and-fees.md %} for more information.

 ---